voegelas/guacamole-auth-pam/README.md

 Copyright 2017 Andreas Vögele

-This extension is free software; you can redistribute it and/or modify it under the terms of the Apache 2.0 license.
+This extension is free software; you can redistribute and modify it under the terms of the Apache 2.0 license.

 See https://www.apache.org/licenses/LICENSE-2.0 for more information.